Amber Mosewich, PhD

 • Joined the Faculty of Kinesiology, Sport, and Recreation at the University of Alberta in January 2016.

 Dr. Mosewich’s research interests focus on the examination of stress, coping, emotion, and resultant cognitive and behavioural responses within the sport domain.
 The sport context can present many challenges, and ensuring that athletes have the skills and resources to effectively manage different issues in sport is essential to promote adaptive responses to stress and emotion and foster successful sport experiences that are also positive and healthy.

 A key directive of her work is to understand the psychological skills and resources necessary to facilitate successful and positive sport experiences and how best to foster their development.

-The current focus of Dr. Mosewich’s research surrounds self-compassion as a potential coping resource for athletes.
-The premise is that promoting self-compassionate frames of mind might promote acceptance, acknowledgement, and accurate evaluation of sport situations, and attenuate ruminative or avoidant approaches, better allowing an athlete to move forward in pursuit of his or her goals and highest possible level of performance.
+One area of particular interest for Dr. Mosewich surrounds self-compassion as a potential coping resource for athletes.
+The premise is that promoting self-compassionate frames of mind might promote acceptance, acknowledgement, and accurate evaluation of sport situations, and attenuate ruminative or avoidant approaches, better allowing an athlete to move forward in pursuit of their goals and highest possible level of performance.

 KIN 303 - Psychology of Sport and Physical Activity

 KIN 403 - The Application of Psychological Skills to Sport and Physical Activity

 KIN 209 - Research Methods in Kinesiology

 HEED 321 - Psychological Dimensions of Health Promotion